 The best laser measuring tools aren’t just about the basics.
 They can include a range of additional features to help make the laser measure easier to use and more convenient for users, including a battery life indicator, sound alerts, automatic shutoff, and holsters.

 - Battery life indicators are usually simple visual symbols that are displayed on the screen to tell the user how much battery life is remaining and may begin to flash or trigger a sound alert when the battery gets too low.

-- Sound alerts can be used to notify the user about a low battery, to indicate that the device is ready to take a measurement or to simply alert the user when the laser measure has successfully taken the intended measurement.
+- Sound alerts can be used to notify the user about a low battery, to indicate that the device is ready to take a measurement, or to simply alert the user when the laser measure has successfully taken the intended measurement.

-Tips for Using a Laser Measure
+Tips for Using a Laser Distance Measure

-Laser measures are impressive tools that can make it easier to take long measurements.
+Laser measuring tools are impressive tools that can make it easier to take long measurements.
 However, as the distance between objects increases, any slight alteration to the laser measure can change the measurement.
 To help ensure that the laser measure is lined up properly, use a piece of painter’s tape or a sticky note as a target.

 Outdoor measurements with a laser measure can also be difficult because the laser can get lost in bright sunlight, making it hard to see if it’s properly aligned.
 Some laser measures have a built-in viewfinder or an external viewfinder to help users locate the laser and line it up.

 After using the laser measure, make sure to properly clean it.
 These tools rely on the uninterrupted beam of light, so any dirt or debris on the tool can block a portion of the laser, reducing the accuracy of the tool.

 - For accurate measurements, consider using a small target, like a sticky note, on the opposite side of the distance being measured.

 - Use a viewfinder to help track down the laser on the target surface in bright light.